Abhoredaj/issueTracker/README.md

 # Issue Tracker Web Application

 The Issue Tracker Web Application is a web-based tool that helps users manage and keep track of issues or tasks within a project.
 It allows users to create, view, edit, and filter issues by various criteria such as labels, authors, and search terms.
 This repository contains the source code for the web application.
-Hoisted Link :

 ## Table of Contents